AlexandreSama/Kashir/README.md

+# This bot is continuously in development, please use it with caution and submit your errors be on Github be on this Discord: https://discord.gg/sC8FJdqq

 <img src="https://zupimages.net/up/20/43/61o3.png">

 Kashir is a Discord.JS Bot for roleplay server.
 He creates a viable economy (backups will be done under MySQL) and independently manages the NPCs.